ElyRod85/SampleCoffeeShop/README.md

 I'm a Front-End Developer and content strategist!

-This is my sample of a [coffee shop rework](https://elyrod85.github.io/SampleCoffeeShop/)!
+This is my sample of a [coffee shop landing page rework](https://elyrod85.github.io/SampleCoffeeShop/)!